This story has been updated.

 Since opening on Sept.
 24, 2016, the National Museum of African American History and Culture (NMAAHC) has generated demand for tickets the likes of which are usually reserved for hit plays, popular concerts, or major sporting events.

-About three million people have already visited the NMAAHC, which is the newest museum in the Smithsonian Institution and houses close to 37,000 rare artifacts within three stories.
+Millions have already visited the NMAAHC.
+In just 2019 so far, about 517,198 people have flocked to the Smithsonian Institution museum, which houses close to 37,000 rare artifacts within three stories.

 NMAAHC timed-entry passes are released the first Wednesday of each month.